TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-iosenrollment.md

 The [Intune iOS Troubleshooting Guide](https://support.microsoft.com/help/4039809/troubleshooting-ios-device-enrollment-in-intune) has a list of common errors that prevent enrollment and resolutions to each.

+Lasty, [this document](https://docs.microsoft.com/intune-classic/troubleshoot/troubleshoot-device-enrollment-in-intune) has a list of common errors that prevent enrollment and resolutions to each.

 Below is a list of resources and documentation that may also assist in resolving your issue.
 Please review before opening a support case.

 ## **Recommended documents**